Thermal Management Questions and Answers

 What is Industrial Chiller Technology?

-Industrial chillers typically come as complete packaged closed-loop systems, including the chiller unit, condenser, and pump station with recirculating pump, expansion valve, no-flow shutdown, internal cold water reservoir, and temperature control.
+Industrial chillers typically come as complete packaged closed-loop systems, including the chiller unit, condenser, recirculating pump, expansion valve, internal cold water reservoir, and temperature control.
 The internal reservoir helps maintain cold liquid temperature and prevents temperature spikes from occurring.
 Closed loop industrial chillers re-circulate a clean coolant or clean fluid with anti corrosion additives at a constant temperature and pressure to increase the stability and reproducibility of liquid-cooled machines and instruments.
 The cooling fluid flows from the chiller to the application's point of use and back.

-Industrial chillers control the temperature of a liquid in an open reservoir by constantly recirculating it.
+Industrial chillers control the temperature of a liquid in an open to atmosphere reservoir by constantly recirculating it.
 The liquid is drawn from the tank, pumped through the external load, and back through the evaporator/heat exchanger to the reservoir.
-An adjustable thermostat senses the makeup liquid temperature, cycling the chiller to maintain a constant temperature in the tank.
+An adjustable controller senses the makeup liquid temperature, cycling the chiller to maintain a constant temperature in the tank.

-Most industrial chillers use refrigeration as the media for cooling, but some rely on simpler techniques such as air or water flowing over coils containing the coolant to regulate temperature.
+Most industrial chillers use refrigeration as the media for cooling.
 Water is the most commonly used coolant within process chillers, although coolant mixtures using Ethylene Glycol/Water or Propylene Glycol/Water mixtures are frequently employed to prevent water from freezing at low temperatures, or in outdoor operation.

 Which Industry or Markets Use Chillers and Heat Exchangers?

 In industrial applications, chilled liquid from the industrial chiller is pumped through process or laboratory equipment.
 Industrial chillers are used for controlled cooling of products, mechanisms and factory machinery in a wide range of industries.
 Chillers and heat exchangers are often used in the plastics industry in injection and blow molding, metal working cutting oils, welding equipment, die-casting and machine tooling, chemical processing, and pharmaceutical formulation.
 In addition, other industries that apply: food and beverage processing, oncology, paper and cement processing, vacuum systems, X-ray diffraction, analytical equipment, semiconductors, compressed air and gas cooling.
-They are also used to cool high-heat specialized items such as MRI machines, lasers, mass spectrometer machines, hospitals, hotels and campuses.
+They are also used to cool high-heat specialized items such as MRI machines, lasers, and mass spectrometer machines.

 Chillers and heat exchangers for industrial applications can be centralized, where each serves multiple cooling needs, or decentralized where each application or machine has its own chiller or heat exchanger.
 Each approach has its advantages.
 It is also possible to have a combination of both central and decentralized units, especially if the cooling requirements are the same for some applications or points of use, but not all.